commodity-js/commodity/packages/docs/docs/api-reference.md

 ### `$$supplier.hire([...hiredSuppliers (mocks or originals)], [...hiredAssemblers (mocks only, no use case for originals yet...)]?)`

-`Composition root`-style method to wire additionnal suppliers and assemblers.
+`Composition root` method to wire additionnal suppliers and assemblers.
 Mocks will replace originals with the same name across the entire dependency chain.

 ```ts